Wounded Warrior Project Shares Guidance on Claims Assistance Services

 WWP is committed to supporting post-9/11 injured service members, veterans, and their families on every step of their journey.
 WWP warriors can get free assistance filing for VA benefits, appealing a claim, preparing for a C&P exam, and more.

 But WWP’s services don’t just stop at benefits.
-The Benefits Services team can help connect warriors to other programs and resources.
+The Benefits Services team can help connect warriors to other programs and resources, including mental health, physical health and wellness, and financial education.

-Regardless of where a veteran is in their journey, there’s no need to go at it alone.
+Regardless of where a veteran is on their journey, there’s no need to go at it alone.

 Find out more about WWP’s programs and services.